helidon-io/helidon/docs/se/guides/langchain4j.md

 ## Ai Service

-Next we need to create LangChain4j [Ai service](https://docs.langchain4j.dev/tutorials/ai-services) and annotate it with `@Ai.Service` so Helidon can make a superfast build time bean from it.
+Next we need to create LangChain4j [Ai service][ai-service] and annotate it with `@Ai.Service` so Helidon can make a superfast build time bean from it.

 ```java
 @Ai.Service